SommerAntje/sommerantje.github.io/contents/de/blog/deploy-nuxt-app-to-github-pages.md

 or by using [Paeceiris GitHub Actions](https://github.com/peaceiris/actions-gh-pages) as part of the configuration of a CD workflow.
 ## Serve your website from a custom domain

-After running a test deployment, my User page site was available on <inline-code>https://sommerantje.github.io</inline-code>
+After running a test deployment, my User page site was available on <inline-code>https://sommerantje.github.io</inline-code>.
-now I wanted to have my custom domain being prompted to my User page site.
+Now I wanted to have my custom domain being prompted to my User page site.

 _Read on GitHub Docs [configure a custom domain](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/managing-a-custom-domain-for-your-github-pages-site#configuring-an-apex-domain)_